Furnace Repair Checklist

 - Make sure the control is set to “heat” instead of “off” or “cool.”

 - Make certain the program is showing the right day and time and is programmed to “run.”
 If you’re having problems overriding the schedule, regulate the temperature with the up/down arrows and using the “hold” button.
-This will make the furnace to turn on if thermostat settings are trouble.
+This will cause the furnace to turn on if thermostat is causing trouble.

 - Set the temperature setting to 5 degrees hotter than what the room temperature currently is.